 THE TEA PASTE CAN BE MADE IN BIG BATCH AND FREEZE

-This recipe was originally published in 2012 and now updated with new photos and to improve recipe instructions.
+This recipe was originally published in 2012 and now updated in 2020 with videos, new photos, and to improve recipe instructions.

 Thunder Tea Rice (Hakka Lei Cha Rice)